michaelroth1/mitoSoft.Razor.WordClock/README.md

 # mitoSoft.Razor.WordClock
 A razor library containing a work-clock element for displaying it on Blazor websites.

-Actually there are three cultures provided - english, german as well as french.
+Actually there are four cultures provided - english, spanish, german as well as french.
 Due to culture interfaces it is easily possible to extend the clock to every culture.

 ## Dependencies